TobiLight/the-club/README.md

-# social-media-africa
+# The Club
-Africa's first social media
+An idea for a social media app for Africans